AriFordsham/GHCWiki/static-values.md

+# Design notes for a language extension for static values

 These notes discuss the design of the language extension for static values as proposed in [\[1](static-values#)\].
 We start with a brief contextualization of the extension with respect to Cloud Haskell, then run through the contents of the user guide and finally discuss the implementation.